-If you’re not very limber, now’s the time to start working on it.
-“As you age, it can be challenging to stay flexible.
-Therefore, take 10 to 15 minutes each day to stretch to decrease your risk of injury,” Fierras says.
-“Two things that will help are introducing yourself to a foam roller and doing yoga.”
+If you're not very limber, now's the time to start working on it.
+"As you age, it can be challenging to stay flexible," says Fierras, who recommends 10 to 15 minutes of stretching each day to decrease your risk of injury.
+"Two things that will help are introducing yourself to a foam roller and doing yoga."
 Plus, sweating it out with yoga is a double-whammy: It can count as your daily workout, too!

 If the fitness influencers you're following on Instagram don't inspire you—or, worse, make you feel bad—unfollow them.
 One mistake people make in their attempts to get fit is focusing on other people's journeys more than their own.
 Instead of sulking and wishing you were further along than you are, keep working toward your goals.
 Don't picture someone else as your driving force—envision a better version of yourself.
 That's the only thing you should be striving toward!

 If you want to stay as fit as possible after 40, one of the first things to address is your gut health.
 "Your gut is damaged by antibiotics, stress, and fast food," Paulvin says.
 "You can heal your gut through probiotics, glutamine, and other supplements.
 Time-restricted eating—basically, eating at the same time every day—can also help."

 Keep a positive attitude.